discretize/discretize-guides/cm-guides/ranger/power-soulbeast/pug.md

 - Autoattack as well as using <Skill name="Worldly impact"/> and <Skill id="41524"/>.

-- If your group is slow wou may have time to switch back to Longbow here and cast <Skill name="Barrage"/>.
+- If your group is slow you may have time to switch back to Longbow here and cast <Skill name="Barrage"/>.
 Only do this if you will have time to burst P2 and still swap back to Longbow after for the 2nd add.

 ### **2nd Phase**